Why Milk Leaks From My Breast During Foreplay?

 5) A pituitary tumor – this may cause engorgement and Galactorrhea and is almost always bilateral (both sides)

-6) Breast cancer– in this case the discharge is almost always unilateral (one side) and spontaneous in that leakage occurs without any nipple stimulation.
+6) Breast cancer– in this case, the discharge is almost always unilateral (one side) and spontaneous in that leakage occurs without nipple stimulation.

-If you have been pregnant and/or breastfeeding, a drop or two of milk can be expressed long after the pregnancy or breastfeeding period has ended.
-You should be concerned if the drainage is spontaneous, contains blood, or is accompanied a lump in the breast.
-If there is no apparent cause, it is important that you get medical attention (obviously numbers 4,5, and 6 need to see a doctor ASAP).
+If you have been pregnant and breastfeeding, a drop or two of Milk can be expressed long after the pregnancy or breastfeeding period has ended.
+You should be concerned if the drainage is spontaneous, contains blood, or is accompanied by a lump in the breast.
+If there is no apparent cause, you must get medical attention (numbers 4,5 and 6 need to see a doctor ASAP).

-Even if you believe that there is no medical concerns, be sure to let your doctor know at your next visit.
-Do monthly self breast exams.
-Self examination saves lives!
+Even if you believe there are no medical concerns, be sure to inform your doctor at your next visit.
+Do monthly self-breast exams.
+Self-examination saves lives!